mishabosin/android-instagram/README.md

 Submitted by: **Misha Bosin**

-Time spent: **10** hours spent in total (including setting up the requirement)
+Time spent: **7** hours spent in total

 ## User Stories

 * [x] User can scroll through the popular posts from Instagram.
-* For each post displayed, user can see the following details:
+For each post displayed, user can see the following details:
 * [x] Graphic, Caption, Username, User profile image
 * [x] Relative timestamp, Like count
 * [x] Display each user profile image as a circle.